hank-ai/darknet/README.md

 	* Added support for AMD GPUs using ROCm.
 		* Still need to add support for MIOpen.
 	* All `printf()` and `std::cout` calls have all been replaced so Darknet/YOLO logging messages can easily be redirected.
-* The latest release was in August 2025.
+* The next release was in August 2025.
 The `version` command now returns 5.x "Moonlit".
 	* Move source code repo from github to [codeberg](https://codeberg.org/CCodeRun/darknet#table-of-contents).
 	* More performance optimizations.
 	* Use of OpenBLAS when building CPU-only versions of Darknet.
 	* Support for Profile-Guided Optimization.
 	* ONNX export functionality.  [experimental]
 	* JAVA language bindings.  [incomplete, in-progress]
+* The most recent release is v5.1, which continues the "Moonlit" name introduced in v5.0.
+	* Scheduled for release in December 2025.
+	* The ONNX export tool now includes the necessary nodes to export both "confs" and "boxes".
+	* The mAP function was re-written.

 # Pre-trained Weights